 At Four Oaks we uphold and teach pupils about British values which are defined as:

-These values are taught explicitly through PSHE/SEAL and R.E.
-We also teach British values through planning and delivering a broad and balance curriculum.
+These values are taught explicitly through PSHE and R.E.
+We also teach British values through planning and delivering a broad and balanced curriculum.
 During our collective acts of worship and whole school assemblies we reinforce and celebrate British values.

 Democracy is valued at our school.
-Pupils have opportunity to have their voices heard through our Elected School Council and elected Sports Council.
-These elections were based on pupil votes.
+Pupils have an opportunity to have their voices heard through our elected pupil groups which include School Council, Sports Leaders, Digital Leaders, Science Ambassadors, Arts Ambassadors and Reading Ambassadors.
+These elections are based on pupil votes.
 This supports an understanding of how citizens can make a positive contribution to their community and how they can influence decision-making through the democratic process.
 The School Council represent their classes and also influence how the school is run such as choosing an offer of milk to drink at lunchtime and choosing the names of the shelters in the school playground.
 The Sports Council also gather the views of their peers and have presented ideas for activities at break and lunchtime.
 Classes have the opportunity to vote on their choice of rewards for good behaviour and excellent attendance.

 The Rule of Law

 The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout the day.
 Each class discusses and agrees a class contract.
 We promote, reward and celebrate positive behaviour for individuals, groups of children and classes.
-The behaviour code and traffic light system clearly inform the children that actions have consequences.
+The behaviour code and traffic light system clearly inform the children of their positive choices and that actions have consequences.
 We welcome visits from the Police and Fire Services.

 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to work independently.
 In PSHE and Computing lessons they learn how to keep themselves safe within a supportive environment.
 Pupils have a wide range of Extra-Curricular activities to choose from.
 Our lunchtime menu is published and includes hot and cold options and children make healthy choices.

 We encourage good manners as the basis of good behaviour.
 Pupils and all staff are polite to each other.
 Children learn that their behaviour can effect the feelings of others.
-Year 6 have the motto “Treat people as you would wish to be treated”.
-During SEAL assemblies children display their work and explain their learning.
+Year 6 have the motto “Treat others as you would like to be treated”.
+Children have opportunities to see their work displayed and to explain their learning.
 Art and Dance from different cultures widens our children’s experiences.
-The school also has good relationships with sports coaches and young coaches from the local high school.
+The school also has good relationships with sports coaches in the local community such as LFC.
 Good sporting attitudes are modelled and expected from coaches and players.
-Pupils from our specialist Speech and Language classes are valued and are integral part of our school.
-There is plenty of opportunity to work alongside visitors and local community groups in the school such as in Art Club and Football.
+There is plenty of opportunity to work alongside visitors and local community groups in the school such as in Bluecoat ' Out of the Blue' Art Club, Football Clubs and Christ Church.

 Tolerance of those of different faiths and beliefs

-This achieved through enhancing pupil’s understanding of their place in a culturally diverse society and by giving them an opportunities to experience such diversity in our local community which is largely white British.
-We teach these values through our PSHE/SEAL program and in RE.
+This is achieved through enhancing pupils' understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community.
+We teach these values through our PSHE program and in RE.
 Respect and tolerance are important to us.

 Our Bluecoat Art Club is attended by young adults with Learning Disabilities and Four Oaks pupils.
-Pupil Voice has been extended to include the Sports Council.
+Pupil Voice has been extended to include the Pupil Councilors.
 In History and Geography pupils have gained knowledge and understanding of Liverpool and the similarities and difference between communities in other parts of the World.
-We celebrate the Chinese influence on Liverpool by teaching Mandarin as well as the European language, French.
+We celebrate the Chinese influence on Liverpool as well as teaching the European language, French.